 - Fatigue and weakness

-- Swelling (edema) in your legs, ankles, and feet due to the collection of fluid in a body
+- Swelling (edema) in your legs, ankles, and feet due to the collection of fluid in the body

 - Palpitations (rapid heartbeat)